-San Francisco, California is frequently considered one of the best cities to visit on the West Coast USA.
+San Francisco, California is one of the best cities to visit on the West Coast USA.

-San Francisco has a hip, chic vibe: a toned-down version of Portland, Oregon – if you will!
+It has a hip, chic vibe: a toned-down version of Portland if you will!

 From the flower power era of the 60s to the tech boom of the 90s, San Francisco has constantly served as an inspiration to a variety of people.

-The city is known for its beautiful architecture and iconic attractions; the surrounding natural landscapes and wildlife are also worth a visit.
+While the city is known for its beautiful architecture and iconic San Francisco attractions including the Golden Gate Bridge; the surrounding natural landscapes around SF are equally spectacular.

 Also Read: 10 Days in California Road Trip Itinerary